CO-CHAIR

 34942402892_fa9dbb981c_o.jpg

-Capitol Hill Round Tables
+Capitol Hill Programming

 The Congressional Study Group on Japan convenes a year-round slate of programming that brings together Congress, voices of Japanese business, the diplomatic community, and issue experts to connect and exchange views on the U.S.-Japan relationship.
 Each engagement is designed to be intimate, candid, and issue driven.
 The Congressional Study Group on Japan collaborates with the Embassy of Japan, business community, and other like-minded organizations to work together toward our shared goal of promoting international legislative dialogue.